After You Form Your Entity, These Are Your Next Steps

 Remember to keep your personal assets separate from the entity assets.
 An implied agreement allowing you to use assets of the entity like a vacation home or an automobile without paying fair market value rent can cause all assets of the entity characterized as your personal assets.
 This can cause harsh consequences dealing with creditors of the entity and taxation to you instead of the entity.

-Distributions from the entity must be pro rata to the partners or members according to their ownership percentage interests by the date of the distribution.
+Distributions from the entity must be pro rated to the partners or members according to their ownership percentage interests by the date of the distribution.
 If your Partnership is owned 1% by a Limited Liability Company General Partner which your trust owns, 79% limited partnership interest by your Living Trust, and 20% limited partnership interest by an irrevocable Gifting Trust, and you wish to receive $10,000 from the Partnership, then a total distribution of $12,500 must be made from the Partnership.
 One percent or $125 will be paid to the LLC General Partner (and may be immediately thereafter redistributed to your trust if it owns the LLC), 79% or $9,875 will be paid to your Living Trust, and $2,500 will be paid to the Gifting Trust.

 If a distribution to all owners is not desired, then withdrawal of funds from the entity may be documented as a loan.
 Documentation is critical.
 To satisfy the Internal Revenue Service, creditors, and other owners, a promissory note or similar instrument must memorialize the loan.
 The loan may be secured or unsecured but must include interest and repayment requirements.
 Then repayment must be made and documented according to the loan instrument.
 Discussions with your legal and tax advisors will help you decide what terms and conditions should be included.